Malibu (rum): History

-The product was created by Tom Jago of International Distillers & Vintners, and originally made from fruit spirits, flavored with rum and coconut flavoring in Curaçao.
+The product was created in 1978 by Tom Jago of International Distillers & Vintners, and originally made from fruit spirits, flavored with rum and coconut flavoring in Curaçao.
 Originally, the product was used to simplify the making of piña coladas by bartenders.
 When the product took off, the production was then moved to Barbados, where the rum is made by West Indies Rum Distillery Ltd., and the quality of the ingredients used was improved.

-The brand was sold by Diageo to Allied Domecq for £560m ($800m) in 2002.
+The brand was sold by Diageo to Allied Domecq for £560M ($800M) in 2002.
 In 2005, French company Pernod Ricard purchased Allied Domecq for $14 billion.
 The deal meant that Pernod Ricard acquired a number of alcoholic beverage brands including Malibu rum.
+Malibu was then integrated into The Absolut Company range of brands in 2005.

 Marketing

-Past advertising campaigns labeled it "seriously easy going" and usually features people from the Caribbean taking life seriously, in a parody of the stress associated with the Western urban lifestyle, with a voice over at the end saying "If people in the Caribbean took life as seriously as this, they would never have invented Malibu.
-It's seriously easy going."
+Past advertising campaigns labeled it "seriously easy going" and usually features people from the Caribbean taking life seriously.
 This Caribbean focus of Malibu's advertising stands in some contrast to the fact that the town after which it is named is in California rather than the Caribbean region.

-Since 2014, the advertising campaign has shifted toward the idea of Malibu encouraging people to have their "best summer ever" with a YouTube campaign and TV ads showing the difference between "summer you vs rest of the year you".
+Since 2014, the advertising campaign has shifted toward the idea of Malibu encouraging people to have their "best summer ever" with a YouTube campaign and TV ads showing the difference between "summer you vs. rest of the year you".
 In 2016 Malibu started an internet campaign with a commerce website and via the hashtag #Malibu.

+In 2022, Malibu launches global brand positioning with "Do Whatever Tastes Good".

+In August 2024, Malibu partnered with the Royal Life Saving Society UK (RLSS UK) and British Olympian Tom Daley as part of their "Drink Don't Dive" campaign, with Daley creating and modelling a range of knitted swim briefs, sunglasses, a bucket hat and sliders to raise funds for RLSS UK, and raise awareness of the dangers of swimming after drinking.
+Malibu and RLSS UK repeated their partnership with Daley at Christmas 2024, with Daley designing a knitted Christmas jumper reading "Drink Don't Drive" to raise awareness of the dangers of drink-driving.